snarrenberg/westerparse/docs/speciesrules.rst

 **Rules for Constructing the Syncopated Line**

 #.
 The syncopated line must begin off the beat, following a half rest.
 #.
-The last note in the line is a breve initiated with the last breve of the whole-note line.
+The last note in the line is a breve initiated with the last breve of the
+   whole-note line.
 #.
 The syncopated line must not include any immediate repetitions.
 #.
-The syncopated line may switch to second species once in the middle of the composition, but the line must begin with at least three syncopes and must im- mediately return to fourth species. [#f2]_
+The syncopated line may switch to second species once in the middle of the
+   composition, but the line must begin with at least three syncopes and must immediately return to fourth species. [#f2]_

 **Rules for Combining Lines**

 *Control of Dissonance*

 #.
 Off the beat: all notes must be consonant.
 #.
 On the beat: a note may be consonant or dissonant.
-If it forms a dissonance, it must move down by step to form one of the following successions of intervals against the whole note:
+If it forms a dissonance,
+   it must move down by step to form one of the following successions of intervals against the whole note:

    * 7–6, 9–8, and 4–3 for suspensions in the upper line, and
-   * 2–3, augmented 4–5, (but not perfect 4–5), and augmented or diminished 5–6 for suspensions in the lower line.
+   * 2–3, augmented 4–5, (but not perfect 4–5), and augmented or diminished 5–6 for
+     suspensions in the lower line.

 *Forbidden Forms of Motion*

 #.
 End of the piece: as in second species.
 #.
-Off the beat to the next off the beat: no parallel unisons; parallel octaves may occur only if the intervening interval is consonant.
+Off the beat to the next off the beat: no parallel unisons; parallel octaves may
+   occur only if the intervening interval is consonant.
 #.
 On the beat to the next on the beat: no parallel unisons.

 *Bass Leaps of a Fourth*